beeradmoore/dlss-swapper/README.md

  <img width="100px" src="./docs/apple-touch-icon.png" align="center" alt="GitHub Readme Stats" />
  <h2 align="center">DLSS Swapper
 </h2>
- <p align="center">DLSS Swapper is a tool that allows you to conveniently download, manage, and swap DLSS, FSR and XeSS dlls allowing you to upgrade or downgrade DLSS, FSR and XeSS version in a game without the game needing an update.</p>
+ <p align="center">DLSS Swapper is a tool that allows you to conveniently download, manage, and swap <strong>DLSS</strong>, <strong>FSR</strong> and <strong>XeSS</strong> dlls allowing you to upgrade or downgrade DLSS, FSR and XeSS version in a game without the game needing an update.</p>
 </p>

 <p align="center">